LambdaGeo/rwh-ptbr/cap06.md

 ```

 Here is a pattern match where we construct a DataInt using the `D` constructor, and put `undefined` inside.
-[No comments](comment: add)

 ```
 ghci> case D undefined of D _ -> 1
 1
 ```

 Since our pattern matches against the constructor but doesn't inspect the payload, the `undefined` remains unevaluated and does not cause an exception to be thrown.
-[No comments](comment: add)

 In this example, we're not using the `D` constructor, so the unprotected `undefined` is evaluated when the pattern match occurs, and we throw an exception.
-[5 comments](comments: show / hide)

 ```
 ghci> case undefined of D _ -> 1
 *** Exception: Prelude.undefined
 ```

 When we use the `N` constructor for the NewtypeInt type, we see the same behaviour as with the DataInt type's `D` constructor: no exception.
-[No comments](comment: add)

 ```
 ghci> case N undefined of N _ -> 1
 1
 ```

 The crucial difference arises when we get rid of the `N` constructor from the expression, and match against an unprotected `undefined`.
-[No comments](comment: add)

 ```
 ghci> case undefined of N _ -> 1